-Receptors are proteinaceous compounds which help in the cell-to-cell communication in the body.
-These are present on the cell membranes which act as a mediator between inside and outside world of the cell.
+Receptors are proteinaceous compounds which help in cell-to-cell communication in the body.
+These are present on the cell membranes which act as mediators between inside and outside worlds of the cell.
 They receive the messages (chemical messages) from the neurons through messengers.
-The binding of this messenger will alter the shape of the receptors which help to transfer message inside the cell.
-Receptors are specific i.e., every chemical messenger will not be accommodated on every receptor.
+The binding of this messenger will alter the shape of the receptors which help to transfer messages inside the cell.
+Receptors are specific, i.e., every chemical messenger will not be accommodated on every receptor.
 Drug-receptor interaction also follows the same working principle.
 Drugs will block the binding site and thus block the messages to the cell.
-A drug that inhibits the receptor activity is called antagonist.
+A drug that inhibits the receptor activity is called an antagonist.

 Define mind-altering drugs

 Which drug is the most widely used mind-altering drug globally?

 For more details on drug-target interactions with video lessons, download BYJU’S – The Learning App.